1010l10/reviews-movies/README.md

 ## Features and Purpose

 - **Submit Reviews:** Share your opinions on movies by submitting reviews.
-- **Discover Movies:** Explore a collection of movies and read reviews from other users.
+- **Movies Watched:** Explore a collection of movie reviews a hypothetical user has watched.
 - **User-Friendly Interface:** The intuitive design makes it easy for users to navigate and interact with the application.
 - **Responsive Design:** Enjoy a seamless experience.